 Neurologic Toxicities: Neurologic toxicities, which may be severe or life-threatening, occurred following treatment with ABECMA, including concurrently with CRS, after CRS resolution, or in the absence of CRS.
 CAR T cell-associated neurotoxicity occurred in 28% (36/127) of patients receiving ABECMA, including Grade 3 in 4% (5/127) of patients.
 One patient had ongoing Grade 2 neurotoxicity at the time of death.
 Two patients had ongoing Grade 1 tremor at the time of data cutoff.
 The median time to onset of neurotoxicity was 2 days (range: 1 - 42 days).
 CAR T cell-associated neurotoxicity resolved in 92% (33/36) of patients with a median duration of neurotoxicity was 5 days (range: 1 - 61 days).
 The median duration of neurotoxicity was 6 days (range: 1 - 578) in all patients including those with ongoing neurotoxicity at the time of death or data cut off.
 Thirty-four patients with neurotoxicity had CRS.
 Neurotoxicity had onset in 3 patients before, 29 patients during, and 2 patients after CRS.
-The rate of Grade 3 neurotoxicity was 8% in the 450 x 106 CAR+ T cell dose cohort and 1.4% in the 300 x 106 CAR+ T cell dose cohort.
-The most frequently reported (greater than or equal to 5%) manifestations of CAR T cell-associated neurotoxicity and cerebral edema in 1 patient has been reported with ABECMA in another study in multiple myeloma.
+The rate of Grade 3 neurotoxicity was 8% in the 450 x 10 CAR+ T cell dose cohort and 1.4% in the 300 x 10 CAR+ T cell dose cohort.
+The most frequently reported (greater than or equal to 5%) manifestations of CAR T cell-associated neurotoxicity include encephalopathy (20%), tremor (9%), aphasia (7%), and delirium (6%).
+Grade 4 neurotoxicity and cerebral edema in 1 patient has been reported with ABECMA in another study in multiple myeloma.
 Grade 3 myelitis and Grade 3 parkinsonism have been reported after treatment with ABECMA in another study in multiple myeloma.